maxpsq/solr-geonames/README.md

 ```
 solr restart
 ```
-If everything is ok, you should see no error messages in Solr's [admin console] http://localhost:8983/solr/#/
+If everything is ok, you should see no error messages in Solr's [admin console] (http://localhost:8983/solr/#/)

 ### Download and post Geonames' palces to Solr

 Change directory to bin and <b>download the file you want</b>.
 You may choose among allCountries.zip or just a subset of wolrd places by country or by population (see Geonames download page).

 Notice the download utility requires wget.
-You can download wget via homebrew (brew install wget) or simply download the archive file using your favourite Internet browser here http://download.geonames.org/export/dump/
+You can download wget via homebrew (brew install wget) or simply download the archive file using your favourite Internet browser from [Geonames download page](http://download.geonames.org/export/dump/)
 ```
 cd bin
 ./download allCountries.zip